De Broglie–Bohm theory: Guiding equation

-Schrödinger's equation
+Schrödinger equation

 The one-particle Schrödinger equation governs the time evolution of a complex-valued wavefunction on $\mathbb{R}^3$.
 The equation represents a quantized version of the total energy of a classical system evolving under a real-valued potential function $V$ on $\mathbb{R}^3$:

 For many particles, the equation is the same except that $\psi$ and $V$ are now on configuration space, $\mathbb{R}^{3N}$:

 This is the same wavefunction as in conventional quantum mechanics.

 Relation to the Born rule

-In Bohm's original papers [Bohm 1952], he discusses how de Broglie–Bohm theory results in the usual measurement results of quantum mechanics.
+In Bohm's original papers, he discusses how de Broglie–Bohm theory results in the usual measurement results of quantum mechanics.
 The main idea is that this is true if the positions of the particles satisfy the statistical distribution given by $|\psi|^2$.
 And that distribution is guaranteed to be true for all time by the guiding equation if the initial distribution of the particles satisfies $|\psi|^2$.

 For a given experiment, one can postulate this as being true and verify it experimentally.
-But, as argued in Dürr et al., one needs to argue that this distribution for subsystems is typical.
+But, as argued by Dürr et al., one needs to argue that this distribution for subsystems is typical.
 The authors argue that $|\psi|^2$, by virtue of its equivariance under the dynamical evolution of the system, is the appropriate measure of typicality for initial conditions of the positions of the particles.
 The authors then prove that the vast majority of possible initial configurations will give rise to statistics obeying the Born rule (i.e., $|\psi|^2$) for measurement outcomes.
 In summary, in a universe governed by the de Broglie–Bohm dynamics, Born rule behavior is typical.

 The situation is thus analogous to the situation in classical statistical physics.
 A low-entropy initial condition will, with overwhelmingly high probability, evolve into a higher-entropy state: behavior consistent with the second law of thermodynamics is typical.
 There are anomalous initial conditions that would give rise to violations of the second law; however in the absence of some very detailed evidence supporting the realization of one of those conditions, it would be quite unreasonable to expect anything but the actually observed uniform increase of entropy.
 Similarly in the de Broglie–Bohm theory, there are anomalous initial conditions that would produce measurement statistics in violation of the Born rule (conflicting the predictions of standard quantum theory), but the typicality theorem shows that absent some specific reason to believe one of those special initial conditions was in fact realized, the Born rule behavior is what one should expect.

 It is in this qualified sense that the Born rule is, for the de Broglie–Bohm theory, a theorem rather than (as in ordinary quantum theory) an additional postulate.

 It can also be shown that a distribution of particles which is not distributed according to the Born rule (that is, a distribution "out of quantum equilibrium") and evolving under the de Broglie–Bohm dynamics is overwhelmingly likely to evolve dynamically into a state distributed as $|\psi|^2$.